- Clinical Professor

 Gordon and Leslie Diamond Health Care Centre

 8109 – 2775 Laurel Street

 Vancouver, BC, V5Z 1M9

-Dr Akagami has an interest in Resident education, and has been the Program Director in the Division of Neurosurgery since 2008.
+Dr Akagami has an interest in Resident education, and had been the Program Director in the Division of Neurosurgery for 2008-2018.
 During this time 6 residents have completed their residency, who have all been successful in their Royal College exams and job placement.

 Dr. Akagami is a member of the Promotions Committee for the Department of Surgery and a member of the Surgical Foundations committee at UBC.
 Has been on the Scientific Committee for the North American Skull Base Society, is a member of the World Federation of Neurological Societies Skull Base Surgery committee, and has been a director or instructor in local/national/international Skull base courses.
 He is an acknowledged expert in the field of Skull Base surgery, having performed over 530 pituitary tumors and 400 acoustic neuroma surgeries.
 He has an interest in intraoperative monitoring techniques and has introduced the use of motor evoked potentials for monitoring cranial nerves during Skull Base surgery.
 He has authored many scientific papers and chapters on monitoring and Skull Base tumors.
 He is also a reviewer for Canadian Journal of Neurological Sciences, Neurosurgery, and Journal of Neurosurgery.

 - Skull Base tumors including: meningiomas, chordomas, chondroscaromas

 - Quality of Life and patient outcomes after surgery for skull base tumors

 - Investigating various molecular and genetic factors affecting induction and growth of acoustic neuromas

 - Hearing preservation in large >3cm acoustic neuromas